Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: AV ROLE PATTERNS

-\Examples In \textsc{DynaVis}~\cite{vaithilingam24}, the agent creates charts on demand and generates editing widgets when the person asks to change a visualization parameter. \textsc{Medley}~\cite{pandey23} provides visualizations and widgets grouped by analytical intent that users can select from when authoring a visualization dashboard.
-The agent takes care of configuring standard interactions.
+\Examples In \textsc{DynaVis}~\cite{vaithilingam24}, the agent creates charts on demand and generates editing widgets when the person asks to change a visualization parameter.
+Data Formulator~\cite{dataformulator2024} uses an agent to transform raw data to visualizations based on author-defined data concepts.
 One challenge of this pattern is that interacting with the agent is often the only way to create visualizations, potentially adding an extra layer of complexity for simple changes.
 Moreover, the automatically created elements are constrained to specific visualizations and widgets.
 Still, co-creating with an agent can reduce the need for repetitive tasks and advanced knowledge.

-\Pattern \textbf{\PatternStoryteller} patterns provide an agent who creates and updates data-driven stories.
-This pattern addresses the problem of generating and composing a cohesive story that brings together text, insights, and visual elements.
-Given that these processes require multiple skills regarding data analysis, text writing, and visualization authoring, the agent complements the skills of the human user by taking over one or multiple tasks.
-These agents help in the storytelling workflow by creating specific story elements.
+\Pattern \textbf{\PatternStoryteller} pattern provides agents that support the creation and refinement of data-driven stories by combining text, insights, and visual elements into a cohesive narrative.
+These agents complement the work of user such as evangelists, analysts, and domain experts, by taking over the time-intensive tasks such as text writing, visualization authoring, video creation, and adding annotations.

 \Examples \textsc{DataWeaver}~\cite{fu2025dataweaver} generates narrative text through dedicated algorithms and LLMs and integrates them into the main story.
 Data Director \cite{shen24story} provides an agent for designing and synchronizing visual animations for a data video.
-Designating storytelling tasks to agents helps people focus on specific story elements by delegating the generation or refinement of others.
-This can speed up the process and reduce barriers for people who may only have expertise in text writing, data wrangling, or visuals creation.
-The corresponding tradeoff is that the agent's output needs to be checked for accuracy and appropriateness, which creates a new task for the human user and may represent a challenge if the person does not have the corresponding expertise to evaluate it.
+Delegating storytelling tasks to agents allows users to focus on specific story elements while offloading the generation of others.
+This can speed up the process and lower barriers for users who may not have the necessary expertise.
+However, this delegation introduces a tradeoff, where the agent's output must still be reviewed for accuracy, which can be challenging without sufficient knowledge to evaluate it.